 The Arabian is one of the most popular and oldest horses in the world.
-They are also known as Arab horse and their country of origin is Arabian Peninsula.
+They are also known as Arab horse and their country of origin is the Arabian Peninsula.
 People of the Middle East domesticated Arabian horses by 1500 B.C.
 Today they are spread all around the world.

-The body is compact with a short back hip is deep, well-angled and has well-back shoulder.
-Depending of the individuals some has more powerful muscled hindquarters, which makes them great in intense bursts of activity while others have longer and leaner muscling that makes them better for endurance riding or horse racing.
+The body is compact with a short back hip is deep, well-angled and has a well-back shoulder.
+Depending on the individuals some has more powerful muscled hindquarters, which makes them great in intense bursts of activity while others have longer and leaner muscling that makes them better for endurance riding or horse racing.

 Close full screen [Esc]